boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

         }
     ```

 * An invalid `:event` property will be handled differently by the client then the Server.
-While the client will either silently ignore the error or forward the unknown request to the `'unknown'` callback (if defined), the server will simply disconnect the Websocket unless the `'unknown'` callback ws defined (servers are touchy, they have more to protect).
+While the client will either silently ignore the error or forward the unknown request to the `'unknown'` callback (if defined), the server will disconnect the Websocket unless the `'unknown'` callback was defined (servers are touchy, they have more to protect).

 * JSON valid messages that contain the `:_EID_` property (event ID), will be invoke an `:_ack_` event upon receipt.
 The `:_ack_` event's JSON data will contain only the `:_EID_` sent.
-This is also used internally by Plezi's client API.
+You don't have to worry about this when using Plezi's client, since the client will manage the book-keeping according to the settings you provide.

-This sub-protocol allows to easily unify AJAJ (AJAX with JSON) and Websocket APIs, when using the method's default argument value to indicated the request's source.
+This sub-protocol allows us to easily unify AJAJ and Websocket APIs, when using the method's default argument value to indicated the request's source.

 When using the Auto-Dispatch, there is no need to write an `on_message` callback.
 But the controller must set the class variable `@auto_dispatch` to `true`. i.e.